kamranpirwani/BWGithub/README.md

 ### Additional User Facing Stories:
 - [x] The user can filter searches based on stars, forks, last time updated and best match
 - [x] The user can order the results in ascending/descending order
-- [x] The user can visit a top contributors profile and receieve relevant information
+- [x] The user can visit a top contributor's profile and receive relevant information

 ### Additional Tech Stories:
 - [x] Architected the app in such a way that adding any functionality, whether it be for the GitHub API or another external API is extremely streamlined and easily testable
-- [x] Added unit testing for all of the backend work(parser, mock provider, real provider, service)
+- [x] Added unit testing for all of the backend work (parser, mock provider, real provider, service)
-- [x] Seperated out the network request logic, data parsing logic, and added a layer of abstraction over the provider in order to provide the consume with the best experience
+- [x] Seperated out the network request logic, data parsing logic, and added a layer of abstraction over the provider in order to provide the consumer with the best experience
 - [x] Created a base class to handle all network requests
-- [x] Use class extensions to only give required classes(such as parser and unit testing) access to the underlying mutable accessors of the models - thus improving encapsulation and making the models immutable
+- [x] Use class extensions to only give required classes (such as parser and unit testing) access to the underlying mutable accessors of the models - thus improving encapsulation and making the models immutable
-- [x] Using the Google Objective-C Style guide
+- [x] Used the Google Objective-C Style guide: https://google.github.io/styleguide/objcguide.xml
-- [x] Explicitly hit the v3 API(future proofing the app)
+- [x] Explicitly hit the v3 API (future proofing the app)
-- [x] Set up the infrastructure to easily switch between real network providers and mock providers with the flip of a switch(literally)       without introducing any hacky code
+- [x] Set up the infrastructure to easily switch between real network providers and mock providers with the flip of a switch
+      (literally) without introducing any spaghetti code
-- [x] Carefully validated and parsed all responses, forming the
+- [x] Carefully validated and parsed all responses
-- [x] Robust error handling, check if internet is available, handle error cases, network and auth failures
+- [x] Robust error handling around network and auth
-- [x] When a network request is sent, user sees an indeterminate progress indicator
+- [x] Added an indeterminate progress indicator for when a network request is sent
 - [x] The project has no warning and passes the static analyzer entirely
-- [x] Add a way to use mock data from save json files so I wouldn't hit the rate limiter
+- [x] Added a way to use mock data from save json files so I wouldn't hit the rate limiter

 ### Additional Design Stories:
 - [x] Used the following material design palettes across the app: http://www.materialpalette.com/teal/red